Should You Really Drop Sugar from Your Diet?

 Take a moment to ask yourself:

-Because of its intense effects on our neural pathways, sugar tends to have a strong influence over our brains and emotions.
-If you find that your daily diet is filled with an abundance of sugar, you may want to consider slowing down.
+Due to its profound impact on our neural pathways, sugar has a significant influence on our brains and emotions.
+If you find that your daily diet is filled with an abundance of sugar, you may want to consider reducing your intake.

-Cravings, changes in mood, and self-esteem can deeply affect your mental and emotional well-being, putting your sobriety at risk.
+Cravings, changes in mood, and self-esteem can profoundly affect your mental and emotional well-being, putting your sobriety at risk.

 Replacing Sweets with Self-Care